Home » Quick Checks — Spot Scam Texts

 A suspicious call

 Hang up if you feel pressured.
-Contact the organisation yourself using a trusted number.
+Contact the organisation yourself using a trusted number or app.

 Check the call